dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 - Trigger cluster-wide or namespace-specific [exports](#exports) (exports contain information about the namespace)

-For example, if the user `rocket` is part of the _Guardians of the Galaxy_ group (namespace `0x00`), he can only read/write on namespace `0x00`, but he can create new namespaces and add users to them.
+For example, if the user `rocket` is part of the _Guardians of the Galaxy_ group (namespace `0x00`), he can only read/write on namespace `0x00`.

 ## Create a Namespace